matssigge/sqldump/README.md

 ###Immediate goals
 * More databases.
 At least MySQL and SQL Server.
+* Ability to specify custom connection string parameters (or entire connection string).
-* Selecting only some columns
+* Selecting only some columns.
-* Support for UPDATEs
+* Support for UPDATEs.
-* Pretty-printing SQL on multiple lines
+* Pretty-printing SQL.
-* Suppressing NULL columns in output
+* Suppressing NULL columns in output.
-* Handling auto-incrementing columns, e.g. nextval('sequence_name') in PostgreSQL
+* Handling auto-incrementing columns, e.g. nextval('sequence_name') in PostgreSQL.
+* If possible, detecting if the specified DBD driver is installed, to give a better error message.

 ###Longer-term goals / pipe dreams
 * Configuration system, e.g. .sqldump file